chrisullyott/space-academy/README.md

 ## Play

-To play, you can compile and run with the [GNU Compiler Collection](https://gcc.gnu.org/):
+To play, compile and run "main.cpp".
+You could use [GNU Compiler Collection](https://gcc.gnu.org/):

 ```
 g++ main.cpp; ./a.out;